 \subsection{Comparison to Other Baseline Methods}

-\niparagraph{Comparison to COMs.} In this section, we perform a comparative evaluation of \methodname\ to the COMs method~\citep{trabucco2021conservative}.
+\niparagraph{Comparison to COMs.} In this section, we perform a comparative evaluation of \methodname\ to the COMs method~\citet{trabucco2021conservative}.
 Like several offline reinforcement learning algorithms~\citep{kumar2020conservative}, our method, \methodname\, and COMs are based on the key idea of learning a conservative surrogate of the desired objective function, such that it does not overestimate the value of unseen data points, which prevents the optimizer from finding accelerators that appear promising under the learned model but are not actually promising under the actual objective.
 The key differences between our method and COMs are: \textbf{(1)} \methodname\ uses an evolutionary optimizer ($\mathrm{Opt}(\cdot)$) for negative sampling compared to gradient ascent of COMs, which can be vastly beneficial in discrete design spaces as our results show empirically, \textbf{(2)} \methodname\ can explicitly learn from infeasible data points provided to the algorithm, while COMs does not have a mechanism to incorporate the infeasible points into the learning of surrogate.
 To further assess the importance of these differences in practice, we run COMs on three tasks from Table~\ref{table:results_single_task}, and present a comparison our method, COMs, and Standard method in Table~\ref{table:coms_vs_prime}.
 The ``Standard'' method represents a surrogate model without utilizing any infeasible points.
 On average, \methodname\ outperforms COMs by 1.17$\times$ (up to 1.24$\times$ in \msix).

-\niparagraph{Comparison to generative offline MBO methods.} We also ran a prior offline MBO method, model inversion networks (MINs)~\citep{kumar2019model}, that trains a generative model of the accelerator on our data.
-However, we were unable unable to train a discrete objective-conditioned GAN model to 0.5 discriminator
+\niparagraph{Comparison to generative offline MBO methods.} We provide a comparison between \methodname\ and prior offline MBO methods based on generative models~\citep{kumar2019model}.
+We evaluate model inversion networks (MINs)~\citep{kumar2019model} on our accelerator data.
+However, we were unable to train a discrete